 Citizens Reporting a Criminal Offense

-- (1) A citizen shall be entitled to report a criminal offense. - (2) All persons must report commission of a criminal offense in those instances where failure to report such a criminal offense itself constitutes a criminal offense.
+- (1) A citizen is entitled to report a criminal offense. - (2) All persons shall report commission of a criminal offense in those instances where failure to report such a criminal offense itself constitutes a criminal offense.

 Filing a Report